Realization spaces of matroids over hyperfields: Technical proofs of Section

-Property (2) then follows by a suitable choice of values for the variables $a_i^j$ such that the determinants in the definition of $p$ and $q$ are Vandermonde-type minors of the matrix $A$ of the form \eqref{canonicalform}. \end{proof}
+Property (2) then follows by a suitable choice of values for the variables $a_{i}^{j}$ (e.g., choosing suitable $x_1,\ldots,x_{d-1}\in \mathbb C$ and setting $a_i^j$ equal to the $j$-th power of $x_i$) such that the determinants in the definition of $p$ and $q$ are Vandermonde-type minors of the matrix $A$ of the form \eqref{canonicalform}. \end{proof}

-\begin{cor} Every component of the function defined by the expressions \eqref{dadostarskyantos} on $\mathcal{U}'$ is non-constant, and the same holds for its restriction to $\mathcal{U}.$ \end{cor} \begin{proof} The claim for $\mathcal{U}'$ is the second part of the claim of Lemma \ref{LastSide}, the claim on the restriction to $\mathcal{U}$ follows from Corollary \ref{cor:nonemptyconnected} and the open map theorem. \end{proof}
+\begin{corollary} Every component of the function defined by the expressions \eqref{dadostarskyantos} on $\mathcal{U}'$ is non-constant, and the same holds for its restriction to $\mathcal{U}$. \end{corollary} \begin{proof} The claim for $\mathcal{U}'$ is the second part of the claim of Lemma \ref{LastSide}, the claim on the restriction to $\mathcal{U}$ follows from Corollary \ref{cor:nonemptyconnected} and the open map theorem. \end{proof}